 Bonus: you might get to travel to cool places you’ve never been to as well.

 5. Become a Live-In Nanny or Pet Sitter

-Parents and pet owners everywhere are seeking out quality child or pet care by someone who they can trust with their beloved children or pets.
+Parents and pet owners everywhere are seeking out quality child care or pet care by someone who they can trust with their beloved children or pets.

 A live-in child care provider can often earn not only free living quarters but extra pay as well.
 If you love being with and caring for children and wouldn’t mind doing so as a part or full-time job, you could live rent free as a live-in nanny.

 Many pet owners also like the idea of having a live-in pet sitter.
 They may be frequent travelers, whether for work or vacation.
 Or they may not like the idea of having their pet home alone for eight to ten hours a day while they are at work.

-To find work as a nanny, look at well-respected companies such as Care.com who work to partner quality child care sitters with parents looking for responsible nannies and might have an opening for a live-in nanny in your area.
+To find work as a nanny, look at well-respected companies such as Care.com.
+This company works to partner quality child care sitters with parents looking for responsible nannies.

 Create your profile on Care.com and explain that you are looking for a live-in situation if living rent free is important to you.